b1skit/SaberEngine/README.md

 	- Captures can be triggered via the render debug menu
 	- More info on PIX programmatic captures here: https://devblogs.microsoft.com/pix/programmatic-capture/

+Enable RenderDoc programmatic capture: -renderdoc
+	- This is only required for programmatic captures.
+RenderDoc can still launch/capture without this

 --------------
 Menu and logs: